AsherTeo/Tesla-Stock-Predicition/README.md

 ## Overview

-In this project, we utilized the `yfinance` library to extract Tesla stock data and conducted experiments on the dataset spanning from January 1, 2019, to April 29, 2024.
-We focused solely on the 'Close' column of the data.

-Given our understanding that **LSTM** (Long Short Term Memory) excels in forecasting long sequences of data due to its memory cells and gating mechanisms, which are proficient at capturing long-term dependencies, we have opted to utilize `TensorFlow` to experiment with different window sizes—specifically 7, 30, and 60, corresponding to 1 week, 1 month, and 2 months, respectively.
-For LSTM, we set the batch size to 8, employed two layers of LSTM with 50 neurons each, added 1 dense layer, and included dropout regularization.
-The model was trained for 400 epochs.
+In this project, leveraging the `yfinance` library, we analyzed Tesla stock data from January 1, 2019, to April 29, 2024, focusing on the 'Close' column.
+Utilizing LSTM with `TensorFlow`, we experimented with different window sizes—7, 30, and 60 days—for forecasting.
+For LSTM, we configured a batch size of 8, utilized two layers with 50 neurons each, and trained for 400 epochs.

-**ARIMA** (AutoRegressive Integrated Moving Average), is a widely used statistical method for time series forecasting, effectively capturing a wide range of temporal behaviors, including trend, seasonality, and autocorrelation.
-However our project primarily emphasizes the AutoRegressive (AR) component.
-We determine the optimal AR component (p) using `statsmodels` library to analyze the Partial Autocorrelation Function (PACF) Plot, selecting lagged values above the significance threshold.
-Generally, we favor smaller values to prevent overfitting.
-Additionally, we conduct experiments with other AR components to assess their performance

-Lastly, we also experimented with machine learning algorithms such as linear regression, Random Forest, XGBoost, and others.
-We were curious to explore whether machine learning approaches could be effective in time series problems.
-To achieve this, we converted the time series data into a supervised learning format by utilizing past data as features and the target variable as the actual price.
+We also explored the AutoRegressive (AR) component of ARIMA, determining the optimal AR component (p) with the `statsmodels` library and PACF Plot.
+Additionally, we investigated machine learning algorithms like linear regression, Random Forest, and XGBoost, converting the data into a supervised learning format to assess their effectiveness in time series forecasting.

 ## Objective
 with various prediction methods, employing `TensorFlow` for LSTM (Long Short-Term Memory ), `Statsmodels` for ARIMA, and `scikit-learn` machine learning algorithms like linear regression and tree-based methods.